 Document all the data objects you want to migrate.
 For instance:

-- Check for potential data types that you cannot do a 1:1 mapping with Exasol, for example, BLOB types
+- Check for potential data types for which you cannot do a 1:1 mapping with Exasol, for example, BLOB types

-- To get an overview of external tables and directories, run the query in Appendix D: External tables and directories
+- To get an overview of all functions, run the query in Appendix C: Overview of Teradata Functions

-- To get an overview of functions, procedures, and packages, run the query in Appendix E: Functions, procedures, and packages
+- To get an overview of all stored procedures, run the query in Appendix D: Overview of Teradata Stored Procedures

 - Triggers are not supported in Exasol

-- You don’t need to migrate any indices as Exasol creates indices automatically on the fly
+- You don’t need to migrate any indexes as Exasol creates indexes automatically on the fly

 - Data Integration / ETL Tools / Scheduling Tools